 After creating the acctg.properties and sales.properties files, create a service script or unit file for each cluster that points to the respective property files; this step is platform specific.
-If you are using RHEL 7.x or CentOS 7.x, see RHEL 7.x or CentOS 7.x.
+If you are using RHEL 6.x or CentOS 6.x, see RHEL 6.x or CentOS 6.x; if you are using RHEL/CentOS 7.x or RHEL/CentOS 8.x, see RHEL/CentOS 7.x or RHEL/CentOS 8.x.

-Please note: If you are using a custom service script or unit file, you must manually update the file to reflect the new service name when you upgrade Failover Manager.
+Please note: : If you are using a custom service script or unit file, you must manually update the file to reflect the new service name when you upgrade Failover Manager.

-5.2.1 RHEL 7.x or CentOS 7.x
+5.2.1 RHEL 6.x or CentOS 6.x